 Volunteering shows initiative, which is always seen as a good thing.
 As well as having personal rewards, volunteering is viewed positively by potential employers.

 Part-time Work and Summer Jobs - take advantage of the holiday periods and term breaks while you are at college.
 A part-time or summer job can be an important way to gain experience, particularly if it has relevance to your career field or industry sector.

 Focus on the skills you are developing and the level of responsibility you are given.
 It could be the perfect stepping stone to getting a competitive internship later on or the job you really want when you finish college.

 International Work Experience - lots of students go abroad during the summer months to get experience in career-related areas.
 BUNAC offers programmes such as Summer Camp USA, KAMP USA and Work Canada.

 |According to the gradireland Graduate Salary & Recruitment Trends Survey, over 81 per cent of the employers surveyed offer work experience.
 Over 89 per cent of these companies say that they pay students during the internship.
 Rates of pay vary but the average is between €1,400 – €1,599 per month.

-Internships are structured work experience programmes.
+INTERNSHIPS - these are structured work experience programmes.
 Students receive supervised, practical experience in a career-related area.
-The internship will typicaly last around 8 - 12 weeks, perhaps over the summer break of your college programme.
+The internship will typically last around 8 - 12 weeks, perhaps over the summer break of your college programme.

 The Irish Tax Institute have prepared a Guide to Summer Internships in accountancy and taxation